thoughtbot/apprenticeship/onboarding-packet.md

 (https://trello.com/b/Ldgkk0rY/development-discussions).
 Boston
 development apprentices are strongly encouraged to attend and participate.

-The San Francisco, Denver, and Stockholm offices have similar discussions.
+The San Francisco office has similar discussions.
 Check with your mentor for information.

 ## Boston.rb